openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

   * There is a risk that the operators will require different versions of a vendored package.
 So far, we kept library-go and k8s packages at the same version in all CSI driver operators without issues, but we did not monitor _all_ the packages.
+    * Most cloud SDKs were part of github.com/kubernetes/kubernetes at some point, so we know it was possible (with a lot of effort, I guess).

 ## Design Details